-Date Action Required 13 February Finance committee self-review and plan for the year 12 March Annual accounts prepared and forwarded to the auditors.
-23 April Annual review of 10-year property plan completed by the property committee and available as an input document for budgeting purposes.
-Note: this should also encompass normal cyclical maintenance and capital works 21 May Community reporting on financial performance 18 June Ensure any issues raised by the auditor have been addressed 23 July Annual review of risk management needs and insurances 13 August Annual plan available as an input document for preparation of the budget 17 September Initial annual budget recommendations submitted to the board 15 October Revised annual budget (if required) submitted to the board for approval 19 November
+Date Action Required February Finance committee self-review and plan for the year.
+Final Budget Approval.
+March Annual accounts prepared and forwarded to the auditors.
+April Annual review of 10-year property plan completed by the property committee and available as an input document for budgeting purposes.
+Note: this should also encompass normal cyclical maintenance and capital works May Community reporting on financial performance.
+Confirm option re Government Donation Scheme.
+June Ensure any issues raised by the auditor have been addressed July Annual review of risk management needs and insurances August Annual plan available as an input document for preparation of the budget September Initial annual budget recommendations submitted to the board October November Revised annual budget (if required) submitted to the board for approval

-19. Paeroa College Delegations List
+1.19.
+Paeroa College Delegations List

 Date of Minuted Personnel Delegated Authority Term of Delegation

 Delegation Delegations can be to a See Individual Note: Delegation ceases

-Ū person or a committee.
+Delegation person or a committee.
 Committee Terms of at the date below, by

 Committees must have a Reference in the Board's earlier resolution of the

 minimum of 2 persons, at Governance Manual board or, if no date, is

-least one of whom must be a ongoing
+least one of whom must be a

-trustee
+trustee ongoing

 27/02/2023 Disciplinary Committee That all current trustees

-bar the Principal are
+2,,02,2020 bar the Principal are

 John Dustow delegated authority to

 Jo Tilsley be members of the

 Larn Wilkinson Board's Disciplinary

 Chrissy Te Teira Committee acting under

-the Terms of Reference
+chilissy re rend the Terms of Reference

 for this committee.

 27/02/2023 Finance Committee That the Finance

-Jo Tilsley Committee members are
+2,,02,2023 Jo Tilsley Committee members are

 Conall Buchanan delegated authority to

 Amy Hacker be members of the

-Board's Finance
+Any hacker Board's Finance

 Committee acting under

 the Terms of Reference

 for this committee.

 27/02/2023 Deputy Principal That the Board directs

-that, except where the
+27/02/2023 Deputy Principal that, except where the

 Andrew Cameron Board, at its discretion,

-Paul Beisly ( Acting Principal) otherwise determines,
+otherwise determines,

-Tina Youngman the deputy Principal
+Paul Beisly (Acting Principal) the deputy Principal

-shall, in the absence of
+Tina Youngman shall, in the absence of

 the Principal from duty

-for periods not

-exceeding 2 weeks and
+for periods not exceeding 2 weeks and

 for the full period or

 periods of such absence,

 perform all the duties

 and powers of the

-Principal.
+-

-27/02/2023 Health & Safety Committee
+27/02/2023 Health & Safety Committee Principal.

-Grant van de Wetering
+21/02/2023 Grant van de Wetering

 John Dustow

 27/02/2023 Sports Committee

-Amy Hacker
+,, 02, 2023 Amy Hacker

 27/02/2023 Property Committee

 Larn Wilkinson

 Conall Buchanan

 Grant van de Wetering

-Notes:

-[T] - trustee Review Schedule: Annually Review Date 27/02/2023 Next Review Date 2024 Presiding Member \\\\\
+Notes: [T] - trustee Review Schedule: Annually

-19.1 Paeroa College Principal Delegations List
+1.19.1 Paeroa College Principal Delegations List